freeCodeCamp/freeCodeCamp/guide/english/csharp/ternary-operator/index.md

 >If you're not first, you're last.
 ```

-Check out this Repl I made that shows the code in action.
-Try changing the value in `myResult` to 0, 1, 999, etc. and see what happens to the output.
-[Complex Ternary Operations on Repl.it](https://repl.it/@heyitsmarcus/ComplexTernaryOperations?language=csharp)

-You can continue this pattern to embed as many ternary operations as you wish, although I'd recommend **against** using more than a couple ternary operations in your code as it will drastically reduce the readability if you need to have someone else read it, contribute to it, etc.
+You can continue this pattern to embed as many ternary operations as you wish, although it is **not recommended** to use more than a couple ternary operations in your code as it will drastically reduce the readability if you need to have someone else read it, contribute to it, etc.